run --all

 apply

-in each of module, wait for it to complete, and then run tofu apply
+in each root module, wait for it to complete, and then run tofu apply

 /terraform apply

-in the next subfolder.
+in the next root module.
 Moreover, you have to make sure you manually run tofu

 /terraform